AnshulMungikar/Proxmox-Cluster/Docs/02_Node-Setup.md

-So, now when i try to  `ping pve1` i am actually ping the new proxmox machine and i get a respond.
+So, now when i try to  `ping pve1` i am actually pinging the new proxmox machine and I get a response.

 #### This is done on the new proxmox (to be clustered):
      Its ip address is 192.168.1.124